microsoft/industry/healthcare/solutions/patientAccess/readme.md

 * Ensure portal authentication is configured to your chosen identity provider.
 * Restrict portal access from a list of IP addresses and CIDR ranges to limit portal access as described on this [article](https://docs.microsoft.com/powerapps/maker/portals/admin/ip-address-restrict).
+* Create required policies and flows for user sign-up if integrating the portal application with Azure AD B2C

 ## Implementation guide for Patient Access